Trans Awareness Week

-Dedicated to educating about transgender community and pressing issues facing trans people in Massachusetts, this week features events and educational opportunities statewide, hosted by MTPC and other org’s and community groups.
-It culminates on November 20 with the Transgender Day Of Remembrance (TDOR), a worldwide gathering of trans and allied communities to memorialize victims of anti-trans hatred or prejudice.
-TDOR honors Rita Hester, whose murder in Boston on Nov.
-28, 1998 inspired the “Remembering Our Dead” web project and the first TDOR in San Francisco in 1999.
-Rita’s murder, like most anti-trans murder cases, remains unsolved.
+Dedicated to educating about transgender community and important issues facing trans people in Massachusetts, this week features events and educational opportunities statewide, hosted by MTPC and other organizations and community groups.
+It culminates with the Transgender Day Of Remembrance (TDOR), a worldwide gathering of trans and allied communities to memorialize victims of anti-trans hatred or prejudice.

 MTPC encourages community members to suggest and plan events.
 To add your event or educational opportunity to the printed calendar, please email firstname.lastname@example.org or call (617) 778-0519.
 Let us know what you are planning!
 Please check the Transgender Day of Remembrance page for date and location of TDOR events.

 Examples of events your group or organization could hold: